kartikpatel0170/settleOut/README.md

 The backend uses the observer pattern to notify users of certain events.
 Observers are located in the `observers/` directory and include:

-- `userObserver.js`: Observes user-related events.
-- `paymentObserver.js`: Observes payment-related events.
-- `taskObserver.js`: Observes task-related events.
+- `membershipObserver.js`: Observes membership-related events.

 ## Services